Alicia Menendez

-Early life
+Early life and education

-Menendez grew up in Union City, New Jersey, the daughter of United States Senator Bob Menendez and Jane Jacobsen.
-Her father is a third generation American of Cuban ancestry and her mother is of German, Norwegian, and Irish ancestry.
+Menendez grew up in Union City, New Jersey, the daughter of former United States Senator and convicted felon Bob Menendez and Jane Jacobsen, a teacher.
+Her brother is United States House of Representatives Congressman Rob Menendez Jr..
+Her father is a first-generation American of Cuban ancestry and her mother is of German, Norwegian, and Irish ancestry.
 She graduated from Harvard College in 2005.
 She was raised Catholic.
+At Harvard University, Menendez's senior honors thesis on women's social capital drew the attention of U.S. News & World Report and The New York Times.
+In 2005, The Harvard Crimson named Menendez one of the 15 most interesting members of the class of 2005 and she was selected to deliver her undergraduate commencement address.